Germany to go into circuit-break lockdown as coronavirus surges

 Professional sports events will be allowed to be held only without spectators.
 People will be asked not to travel for private, non-essential reasons, and overnight stays in hotels will be available only for necessary business trips.

+The Dehoga hotel and restaurant association called the decisions “bitter”.
+“Many businesses are standing with their backs to the wall, desperation is growing,” said Dehoga Chief Executive Ingrid Hartges.

-Schools and daycare centres will however remain open, as will shops, so long as they stick to social distancing and hygiene rules.
+Under the new measures, schools and daycare centres will remain open, as will shops, so long as they stick to social distancing and hygiene rules.
 The nationwide rules replace a confusing patchwork of regional measures.

 To make the measures more palatable especially for smaller companies, Germany will offer financial aid to those hurt by the new restrictions.